craigfrancis/php-is-literal-rfc/readme.md

 ## Proposal

-Literals are safe values, defined within the PHP scripts, for example:
+Literals are safe values, defined within the PHP script, for example:

 ```php
 $a = 'Example';